Magpies And Superstition

 But the Church viewed the magpie very differently, insisting that it was the only bird not to weep or comfort Jesus during his crucifixion or go into a proper period of mourning because of its pied plumage.
-From this grew a number of superstations around magpies and the bible.
+From this grew a number of superstations around magpies and the stories in the bible.

 In the 19th century a vicar reported one of his servants explaining that the magpie was the only bird not to enter Noah’s ark, preferring to sit outside chattering and swearing in the pouring rain.
-Another story from the same era says that the magpie is a hybrid between the raven and the dove and therefore the only bird not to have been baptised.
+Another tale from the same era says that the magpie is a hybrid between the raven and the dove and therefore the only bird not to have been baptised.